devinbarry/netgate-xml-to-xlsx/README.md

 # Netgate Firewall Converter

+## IMPORTANT
+This is a first-draft alpha walk through the Netgate XML to get a feel for the type of data to be extracted.

 The `netgate-xml-to-xlsx` converts a standard Netgate firewall .xml configuration file to an .xlsx spreadsheet with multiple tabs.

 * Supports Python 3.10+.